Before packing, check this list of items prohibited from entering a particular country or region.

 Best air quality in the US

-Honolulu, Hawaii, has the best air quality in the US, according to a State of the Air 2024 report by the American Lung Association (ALA).
+The cities with the best air quality in the US are Honolulu, Hawaii, and Casper, Wyoming, according to a State of the Air 2025 report by the American Lung Association (ALA).
 The report's findings are based on the cleanest US cities by year-round particle pollution, using the new, more protective Environmental Protection Agency (EPA) air quality standards for fine particulate matter.

 Honolulu benefits from its remote location, with trade winds helping to disperse pollutants.
-The island city's low industrial activity and strict environmental regulations also contribute to its clean air, ensuring that residents enjoy lower rates of respiratory and cardiovascular diseases compared to more polluted regions.

 The city's proactive measures to limit vehicle emissions and promote public transportation further enhance its air quality.
 Preserving green spaces and reducing urban sprawl (uncontrolled expansion into rural areas) help maintain Honolulu's atmospheric purity.
-In comparison, cities with higher industrial output and denser populations struggle to achieve similar air quality.